MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 While Blox is in theory a good idea, it is probably too complicated for most people to implement those kind of tools.
-Right now, it only has a really small subsets of the features that the competitors have and I don't see this project gaining enough traction to ever catch up.
+Right now, it only has a really small subset of the features that the competitors have and I don't see this project gaining enough traction to ever catch up.
 It feels like AWS is throwing all of its power in the serverless battle while doing the bare minimum on the container front.